 Through our holistic approach, patients and their families have free access to chaplains, social workers, monthly support groups, and a peer-to-peer program that brings patients and survivors together for one-on-one counseling.
 If cancer is diagnosed, we offer an array of mind-body-spirit support.

-In addition, genetic counseling is available for those with a family history of colorectal cancer, as well as patients and their family members.
+In addition, genetic counseling is available for those with a family history of colorectal cancer or otogenetic risk factors.

 We want to answer your questions and address your physical and emotional needs—before, during and after your procedure.
 Whatever your diagnosis, we have medical professionals to assist you.
 For more information on support services, call (423) 495-7778.